Diverse group of young people.

 Risk Factors of HIV

-However, those considered “high-risk” include men who have sex with men (MSM); intravenous drug users (IDU); individuals who have had more than one sex partner since their last HIV test or have had sex with a partner who is HIV positive; individuals who have been diagnosed with another sexually transmitted disease (STD); and individuals who have been diagnosed with hepatitis and tuberculosis.
+Anyone can become infected with HIV/AIDS.
+However, those considered “high-risk” include intravenous drug users (IDU); individuals who have had multiple partners since their last HIV test or have been in contact with a partner who is HIV positive; individuals who have been diagnosed with another sexually transmitted disease (STD); and individuals who have been diagnosed with hepatitis and tuberculosis.

 HIV Symptoms